wngTn/MolSim/doc_pages/README_2.md

 > 📝 **Careful:** Make sure to enable the benchmark mode (-m benchmark) and specify the correct `end_time`
 > and `delta_t` values.
 >
-> Also, the large dataset might take some minutes (~4min) to finish
+> Also, the large dataset might take some minutes (~3-4min) to finish
+>
+> PS: Be aware to set your build type to RELEASE (not DEBUG 🙂)